The Government’s aquaculture strategy sets objectives and actions to guide sustainable growth of New Zealand’s aquaculture industry.

 - would require all marine farms (existing and new) to have a biosecurity management plan.

-In June 2019 Cabinet approved final policy provisions for the drafting of the NES: Marine Aquaculture.
-Following drafting of the new regulations, the NES: Marine aquaculture will be put in front of Cabinet for a final decision in early 2020.
+In June 2019 Cabinet approved final policy provisions for the drafting of the NES: Marine aquaculture.
+Following drafting of the new regulations, the NES: Marine aquaculture will be put in front of Cabinet for a final decision in mid-2020.